CSU Policy: Sponsored Projects Accounts Receivable

 DEFINITIONS USED IN THIS POLICY

-Bad Debt: Any receivable that is past due more than 180 days and is deemed uncollectable.
+Bad Debt: Any Receivable that is past due more than 180 days and is deemed uncollectable.
 A debt is deemed uncollectable after all collection efforts have been exhausted, no payment has been made, or an appropriate repayment plan has not been agreed to with the sponsor.

 POLICY STATEMENT